Snippets are very similar to templates but with the advantage of being able to be used in existing articles (or templates).

 Creating a Snippet

 Creating a snippet is done in the same way as creating a template.
+There's now a new option to, instead of creating a template, create a snippet:

 - Snippet: Can only be used as a snippet, cannot be used to create articles.
 Will appear in the snippets tab of the article builder.